- WORLD EDITIONAustraliaNorth AmericaWorld

 After more than a decade of underperformance, small-cap stocks are quietly staging a comeback.

-Speaking to Investing News Network (INN), Nathan Moser, portfolio manager for the Impax US Small Cap Strategy, said he believes the current rally is still in its early stages, drawing a parallel between today’s market and the late 1990s and early 2000s, when the internet bubble dominated investor attention even as opportunities emerged elsewhere.
+Nathan Moser, co-portfolio manager for the Impax US Small Cap Strategy, believes the current rally is still in its early stages, drawing a parallel between today’s market and the late 1990s and early 2000s, when the internet bubble dominated investor attention even as opportunities emerged elsewhere.

-Moser, who has spent the bulk of his investment career focused on small caps, argues that the setup today is unusually compelling.
-During a recent call, he described the key indicators pointing to a promising small-cap resurgence, examined the underlying fundamentals and highlighted sectors and opportunities worth watching.
+Moser, who has spent the bulk of his investment career focusing on small caps, believes today's setup is unusually compelling.
+Speaking to the Investing News Network, he described the key indicators pointing to a promising small-cap resurgence, examined the underlying fundamentals and highlighted sectors and opportunities worth watching.

 According to Moser, the most recent period of small-cap underperformance lasted roughly 13 to 14 years, ending around April 2025.
 Since that inflection point, small caps have outpaced large caps by about 12 percent.

 “What’s interesting to me is that outperformance has been a fairly quiet experience,” he noted, adding that clients and media contacts are often surprised to hear how well small caps have done.
-“It just tells you really how much focus has been on the mega-cap tech names and AI.”
+“It just tells you really how much focus has been on the mega-cap tech names and artificial intelligence (AI).”

 For Moser, valuation is the key precondition for sustained outperformance.
 “It’s hard for an asset class to really meaningfully outperform if it’s starting from a place of expensive valuations,” he explained.

-Some investors are rotating down the market cap spectrum to hedge against potential volatility, especially amid geopolitical tensions like the Iran conflict, which could have broader economic implications.
+Some investors are rotating down the market cap spectrum to hedge against potential volatility, especially amid geopolitical tensions like the Iran war, which could have broader economic implications.

 This earnings momentum, coupled with attractive valuations, creates a fertile ground for outperformance.